TenzinCHW/Neuro-Tokens/README.md

 This will install all necessary packages for you to be able to run the scripts and everything should work out of the box, including correctly finding local paths.

+We use the [MEFK.jl](https://github.com/TenzinCHW/MEFK.jl) library for all the simulations and fitting of data.

 ## Estimating entropy with CDM in octave
 First install [octave](https://octave.org/download).
 Then, start octave and innstall `statistics`, `struct` and `parallel` with